GoatSecurity/pass/README.md

 # Password Genarator
-A Tool for crate lot of passwords just by words!
+A Tool for create lot of passwords just by words!

 You can crate password list For attacks!